Kaiya Ruiter: 2021–22 season: JGP medals

 With the resumption of international junior competition, Ruiter was again given two Junior Grand Prix assignments, this time to both editions of the French Junior Grand Prix, held in consecutive weeks in Courchevel.
 Notably, Russian skaters could not participate in these two events due to Russia's Sputnik V COVID-19 vaccine not meeting France's standards for adequate vaccination, significantly affecting the women's field given Russian dominance in that discipline in years prior.
 At the first event, Ruiter was third after the short program, behind Americans Clare Seo and Lindsay Thorngren, but overtook Seo in the free skate and won the silver medal.
 This was the first JGP medal for a Canadian woman since Gabrielle Daleman's bronze medal in 2013.
 The following weekend, Ruiter won the bronze medal, becoming the first Canadian woman multi-medallist on the Junior Grand Prix since 2008.
 She said she was "so proud" of the results.

 Following the Junior Grand Prix, Ruiter had planned to compete at the senior level as well, aiming to qualify for the Canadian Olympic team for Beijing.
-However, she sustained a significant injury in training in November of 2021, falling and slicing her calf muscles with the blade of her own skate.
+However, she sustained a significant injury in training in November 2021, falling and slicing her calf muscles with the blade of her own skate.
 She later developed scar tissue problems, and was unable to resume proper training for almost a year.

 2022–23 season: International senior debut

 In her return to international competition, Ruiter made her Challenger series debut at the 2022 CS Ice Challenge in Graz.
 Sixth after the short program, she rose to second via the free skate, winning the silver medal.

 After finishing sixth at Skate Canada Challenge, Ruiter qualified to the 2023 Canadian Championships, her first appearance at the senior level.
 Sixth in the short program after a jumping error, she went on to win the free skate and rise to second overall.
 Ruiter called her silver medal result "absolutely incredible."
 Coach Scott Davis called it "a testament to her daily training," after all the difficulties of the preceding year.

 Ruiter was named as Canada's lone women's entry at the 2023 World Junior Championships.
 The World Junior Championships were held in Ruiter's hometown of Calgary, in the WinSport Arena at Canada Olympic Park, her primary training location.
 She called it "a dream come true to get to perform not only in front of the home crowd but this is my home rink."
 Eleventh in the short program, she moved up to tenth after the free skate, and said it was "really special to perform here in front of friends and family."
+Ruiter's placement guaranteed two spots for Canadian women at the 2024 World Junior Championships.